CSE237-SP24/project-penguins/README.md

 wildest dreams unfold!

 **During this iteration, we accomplished the following:**
-- Removed the Sound Track Background Music Implimentation.
+- Removed the Sound Track Background Music Implimentation
 - Organized branches by deleting unneeded ones
 - Fixed File Naming Conventions across some packages
 - Added First Name, Last Name, and Social Security Number as user fields that are stored with user profiles and user bank account information
-- refactored methods to require less lines
+- Refactored methods to require less lines
-- implimented bank account history (each account stores what happens to it regarding deposits, withdrawals and other bank account operations)
+- Implimented bank account history (each account stores what happens to it regarding deposits, withdrawals and other bank account operations)
-- users are able to see the bank account history data once it is updated when requested within the application.
+- Users are able to see the bank account history data once it is updated when requested within the application
+- Major bug fixes including patching the infinite loop when logging in